 As a Professional Tour Tennis Coach for nearly 20 years, I will give you my opinion on how the racquet feels, responds, and whether it’s a racquet that can be used for all players levels.

 For me personally, I love the feel upon impact with the Babolat Pure Aero and the instant feeling of satisfaction it creates.
 The racquet with its Coretex Technology gives the frame a stable nature but not so sturdy that it interferes with the racquet’s feel.

 The light head makes it such a comfortable racquet to control, yet although light, it retains specific stability to the racquet allowing for fast swings with a controlled ball flight.

-I found myself creating much more spin and power than I usually would using my regular racquet.
+I found myself creating much more power and spin than I usually would using my regular racquet.
 The power and spin came quickly without much effort, and as time went on, I felt myself grow in confidence.

 This allowed me to swing faster, in turn, imparting vast amounts of heavy spin on the ball.
 For a moment there, I genuinely felt like Rafael Nadal, even if it was for only a moment.